My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Method

 Afterwards, respondents were introduced to the scenario-writing and background information about the technology.
 We defined a scenario as a “short fictional story that includes: (1) a setting of time and place, (2) characters with particular motivations and goals, and (3) a plot that includes character actions and events that lead to some impact of interest.”
-AI personal chatbots were described as following: “AI-based personal chatbots can be used to hold conversations with users and/or to perform tasks as a digital assistant.
-They are not designed for a specific topic, but are used to answer a wide range of requests.”
 As technological background information, we described capabilities (prompt examples, a range of functionalities, general purpose applicability, personalization) as well as limitations (accuracy, privacy \& security, biases, lack of contextual understanding) of AI-based personal chatbots and provided a screenshot of the start page of ChatGPT.
-We chose to present a screenshot in order to make the use case easier to understand for respondents.
 We instructed respondents that their scenarios should be creative, believable and plausible and promised an extra payment of \$2 USD for the top ten percent of the scenarios evaluated by the authors of this paper.
 This approach was adapted from \cite{diakopoulos_anticipating_2021, kieslich_anticipating_2023}.
-The full task setup and presentation can be found in Appendix 1-3.
+The full item wording, task setup and presentation can be found in Appendix 1-4.